Reyansh-Niranjan/CogniSecure/backend/INTEGRATION.md

 ## 🎉 You're Ready!

 Contact the backend team for:
-- Convex deployment URL
+- Firebase project credentials
-- Any schema questions
+- Function deployment URLs
-- API clarifications
+- Service account keys (for RPI)
 - Testing support

 Good luck with the dashboards! 🚀